Ancient History Of The Christmas Tree And Its Pagan Roots – How The ‘Forbidden’ Tree Survived Against All Odds

 In Russia, a Christmas tree was not allowed between 1917 and 1992, but people didn't want to give up on the tree, and instead of calling it a Christmas Tree, they referred to it as the New Year Tree.

 Once the tree became a part of the Christmas celebrations in northern Germany, the tradition spread to other European countries.
-Instead of decorating a tree in the woods, people placed smaller trees indoors.
+People placed smaller trees indoors instead of decorating a tree in the woods.
 Queen Victoria introduced the practice in the United Kingdom, where the tree became very popular.
 Soon, all Christians in many European countries wanted a Christmas tree, but only rich people could afford it.
-Fortunately, this changed in time, and every believer could afford a Christmas tree, even if it sometimes were just a smaller one.
+Fortunately, this changed in time, and every believer could afford a Christmas tree, even if it sometimes was just a smaller one.

-In the United States, German immigrants most likely introduced the Christmas tree tradition.
+German immigrants most likely introduced the Christmas tree tradition in the United States.

 See also: More About Christmas Traditions.